 SUSTAINABLE RESILIENCY – PLAN-Boulder’s original vision is close to being realized.
 We’ve acquired enough open space land to surround and define Boulder’s borders, and we’ve been using the principles found in the Boulder Valley Comprehensive Plan to effectively manage them since 1977.
 Unfortunately, we have also suffered from the unintended consequences of local residential growth caps that have distorted regional land use patterns.
-Today, more than 50,000 Boulder employees commute into Boulder every work day even though more than 50% of Boulder’s dwelling units are rental properties.
-This creates environmental and quality of life impacts that are not sustainable, while it weakens our economy.
-We need to put our thinking caps back on and figure out “what’s next…”
+Today, more than 65,000 Boulder employees commute into Boulder every work day even though more than 50% of Boulder’s dwelling units are rental properties.
+This creates environmental and quality of life impacts that are not sustainable, while it weakens our economy and limits our ability to renew and enhance each of our neighborhoods’ quality of life.

-SERVICE – During my 32 years in Boulder, I was an assistant city attorney for the City of Boulder (1982-88), and I chaired the Foothill Elementary School Improvement Team (1994-95), co-chaired the North Boulder Subcommunity Plan Steering Committee (1994-95), chaired the Boulder Chamber’s Community Affairs Council (twice, 1995-96 & 2010-12), served on the board of Downtown Boulder, Inc. (2010-13), chaired the First Congregational Church Building Committee (2003), chaired the Boulder County Bar Association’s Real Estate (2000) and inaugural Alternative Dispute Resolution Committees (1987-88), I was an original member of the Daily Camera’s Editorial Advisory Board (2007-13), and I coached ski racing, baseball and soccer for my children.
+SERVICE – During my 36 years in Boulder, I was an assistant city attorney for the City of Boulder (1982-88), and I chaired the Foothill Elementary School Improvement Team (1994-95), co-chaired the North Boulder Subcommunity Plan Steering Committee (1994-95), chaired the Boulder Chamber’s Community Affairs Council (twice, 1995-96 & 2010-12), served on the board of Downtown Boulder Partnership (2001-17), chaired the First Congregational Church Building Committee (2003), chaired the Boulder County Bar Association’s Real Estate (2000) and original Alternative Dispute Resolution Committees (1987-88).
+I was an original member of the Daily Camera’s Editorial Advisory Board (2007-17), and I coached ski racing, baseball and soccer for my children.
 At the state and regional level, I was the Director of Operations for Colorado Ski Country USA from 1988-2004, where I served on Governor Romer’s Colorado Environment 2000 Citizen Advisory Committee (1989), I served on the “No on 1” (anti-TABOR) editorial staff, the US 36 Task Force (1995), the Boulder County Regional Transportation Task Force (1996-98), and I chaired he Boulder Valley Comprehensive Plan Review Committee twice (1995-96 and 2010-11).

 As you can see, public service matters a great deal to me and, with your support, I hope to serve you on Boulder’s City Council next year.